10 Minutes of Code:

 - Before the Send statement in your program, add the statements:

-These statements initialize the loop.
+- This statement is used to initialize the loop.
 As long as the condition b > 1 is true, the loop continues reading the light sensor.
-Once it becomes false, such as when there is no more light coming into the sensor with a hand covering it, the loop and the program terminate.
+Once it becomes false, such as when there is no more light coming into the sensor, the loop and the program terminate.

-- Display the value of the variable b.
+Display an appropriate message and the value of the variable b:

-- You should see a sequence of values scrolling down the Calculator app.
-These values change depending on the light intensity being read by the sensor.
+- You should see a sequence of values changing after the string "Brightness= ".
+The values change depending on the light intensity being read by the sensor.

-- To terminate the loop (and the program), cover the light sensor on the end of the TI-Innovator™ Hub so that the brightness value displayed is less than 1.
+- To stop the loop (and the program), cover the light sensor on the end of the TI-Innovator™ Hub so that the brightness value displayed is less than 1.

 Skill Builder 2 BRIGHTNESS & LIGHT with IF, WHILETeacher's Notes

-In this lesson, we’ll develop an automatic light switch that responds to the ambient light, turning on when darkness falls and turning off when the amount of light rises.
+In this second lesson of Unit 3, we’ll develop an automatic light switch that responds to the ambient light, turning on when darkness falls and turning off when the amount of light increases.

 - READ BRIGHTNESS